shanebarringer/talk-docker-for-js-devs/Docker-for-JS-devs.md

-There are many additional commands that can be executed against your containers, definitely take some time to explore them.
+There are many additional commands that can be executed against your containers, it will definitely take some time to explore them.